Board of Directors

-Timothy Matovina Timothy is Professor and Chairperson of the Theology Department at the University of Notre Dame.
-His most recent books are Theologies of Guadalupe: From the Era of Conquest to Pope Francis and Latino Catholicism: Transformation in America’s Largest Church, which won five book awards, including selection as a CHOICE “Outstanding Academic Title.”
-His books in Spanish include Ministerio Hispano: Una introducción and María en la fe católica.
-In addition to his scholarly work, Matovina offers presentations and workshops on U.S. Catholicism and Latino ministry and theology throughout the United States. |
+Board Co-Chair Timothy is a Professor and Chairperson of the Theology Department at the University of Notre Dame.
+His most recent books are Theologies of Guadalupe: From the Era of Conquest to Pope Francis and Latino Catholicism: Transformation in America’s Largest Church, which has received five book awards, including recognition as a "CHOICE Outstanding Academic Title."
+His works in Spanish include Ministerio Hispano: Una introducción and María en la fe católica.
+In addition to his scholarly contributions, Matovina provides presentations and workshops on U.S. Catholicism and Latino ministry and theology across the United States. |

-Beth Knobbe Beth Knobbe serves as a relationship manager with Catholic Relief Services, working with dioceses and universities to engage Catholics in living their faith in solidarity with the poor around the world.
-Prior to CRS, Beth served as a campus minister at the Sheil Catholic Center at Northwestern University where she coordinated spirituality programs and international service-immersion trips.
-She earned a Master of Divinity degree from Catholic Theological Union in Chicago, and she has a Bachelor of Science degree from Briar Cliff University.
-Beth has traveled extensively and also shares her time writing and speaking about the spiritual life.
-She is the author of Party of One: Living Single with Faith, Purpose, and Passion (2011) and Finding My Voice: A Young Woman’s Perspective (2009). |
+Board Co-Chair Beth serves as a relationship manager with Catholic Relief Services, where she collaborates with dioceses and universities to encourage Catholics to live out their faith in solidarity with the poor communities worldwide.
+Prior to CRS, Beth served as a campus minister at the Sheil Catholic Center at Northwestern University.
+In that role, she oversaw spirituality programs and organized international service-immersion trips.
+She holds a Master of Divinity degree from Catholic Theological Union in Chicago and a Bachelor of Science degree from Briar Cliff University.
+Beth has extensive travel experience and dedicates her time to writing and speaking about the spiritual life.
+She authored Party of One: Living Single with Faith, Purpose, and Passion in 2011 and Finding My Voice: A Young Woman’s Perspective in 2009. |

-Mike Mesterharm Mike currently works in business development.
+Board Treasurer Mike currently works in business development.
 He has held positions in fundraising and operations at a variety of Catholic institutions throughout Chicago including the Archdiocese of Chicago, Saint Ignatius College Prep, and Mercy Home for Boys and Girls.
 He’s pursuing a doctorate in educational policy from Loyola University Chicago and holds graduate degrees in business and education from the University of Notre Dame where he also completed his undergraduate work.
 He and his wife live in Pilsen and are members of Old Saint Patrick’s Church in the West Loop, where they assist with the church’s “Foundations” youth ministry program. |

 Luis Montgomery